sleep-walker/crawler/README.md

 crawler can do 3 basic actions

 * print result of XPath matching on page
-* obtain part maching XPath from page and pass it as an argument to command (replace each occurence of '{}')
+* obtain part maching XPath from page and pass it as an argument to command (replace each occurence of `{}` similarly as find's exec works)
 * follow to next URL (represented as XPath) - as long as XPath is matching, crawler continues to visit pages

 ## Usage